Rory-Bushell/Sensor-network-anomaly-detector/README.md

-A simulated perimeter security sensor network (fence vibration, approach motion, cabinet temperature) with a statistical anomaly detector, an ML-based alternative, and a proper quantitative evaluation of both against known ground truth.
+A simulated perimeter security sensor network (fence vibration, approach motion, cabinet temperature) with a statistical anomaly detector, an ML-based alternative, and a quantitative evaluation of both against known ground truth.

 ## The problem